 For decades, we all thought that there are strict resume writing rules that can’t be violated in any way.
 We’ve been told to keep it plain and simple, avoid anything non-related to work, emphasize hard skills, keep it formal, and so forth.
 But do these rules work today?
 The answer is no.

 The future is already here.
 Every year we can see more and more new job titles appear.
 More jobs mean more flexibility in terms of what you can do for a living.
 Trends in the labor market are changing rapidly, and so do the needs of employers.
 And the only way to survive in this world is to be open to these changes.

 Along with all these changes in the labor market come more changes in the hiring process itself.
 Respectively, so does the way we are writing CV/resumes.
 In 2021, employers and recruiting firms are looking not only for professionals but for personalities.
-They are looking for people who will be the right fit for their companies.
+They are doing more social recruiting and looking for people who will be the right fit for their companies.
 So your goal now is to prove that you are a perfect match.
 And the chances are that your old resume doesn’t do the trick.

 So, now is the time to burn your old resume and start from scratch!
 In this article, we are going to tell you how.

 Crafting a Job-Winning Resume: Top 5 Tips to Use in 2021

 Want to know how to land a job in 2021?
 In the list below, we have gathered some of the most effective tips to get you started:

 1. Don’t Be Afraid to Get Professional Help

 Millions of people all over the world have written a CV/resume at least once in their life.
 ‘Then what can be so hard about it?’ you may wonder.